cbuchart/operating_systems_lectures/ThreadOrTrick/README.md

 - ```2M <= N```.
 - No house will have more than ```C=10``` candies at any moment.
 - Each house will start with maximum candy supplies.
 - When a child knocks on a door it will ask for "Treat or trick".
-If there are candies at the house, will be treat (decreasing house's stack and increasing child's count).
+If there are candies at the house, will be a treat (decreasing house's stack and increasing child's count).
 Otherwise trick.
-- Trick duration is ```50ms```, while treat is ```10ms```.
-Moving from a house to the next one takes ```20ms```.
+- Trick duration is ```50ms```, while treating is ```10ms```.
+Moving from one house to the next one takes ```20ms```.
 - Each child may start at any house of the neighborhood.
 - There is a candy deliveryman that is constantly given a few candies (```D=10```) to each house if it is running below a certain threshold ```T=3```.
 - Delivery is done in ```5ms``` and it takes ```15ms``` to reach the next house.
-- The deliveryman always start at house 0.
+- The delivery man always start at house 0.
-- While the owner of a house is busy attending a child no other child or the deliveryman can access the candy storage.
+- While the owner of a house is busy attending a child no other child or the delivery man can access the candy storage.
 It includes the case of trick.
-The same happens while the deliveryman is giving candies: no child can access the house.
+The same happens while the delivery man is giving candies: no child can access the house.
-- Both children and deliveryman travel houses in the same incresing order.
-If last house is reached, next house is 0.
+- Both children and delivery man travel houses in the same increasing order.
+If last house is reached, the next house is 0.
-- Both children and deliveryman will be traveling houses over and over until either a child reaches 100 candies or 100 tricks done.
+- Both children and delivery man will be traveling houses over and over until either a child reaches 100 candies or 100 tricks done.
 Candies and tricks are checked before moving to the next house.
 - At the end, overall statistics must be printed:
   - Total number of candies received.
   - Average number of candies received per child.
   - Total number of tricks done.
   - Average number of tricks done per child.
   - Total number of candies remaining at houses.

 ## Delivery and Grading